reggenlab/GFPredict/README.md

 3. itertools
 4. glob

-To get the predictions two scripts has to be run functionML2.R and calculate_tpr_predict_genes.py Running for 295 gene sets in parallel:
+To get the predictions two scripts has to be run functionML.R and calculate_tpr_predict_genes.py Running for 295 gene sets in parallel:

 STEP 1: